Scott3142/python-programming/codelabs/part-1.md

 author: Scott Morgan
 summary: Welcome to learning programming!
-Take the plunge and geting familiar with all the required tools.
+Take the plunge and getting familiar with all the required tools.
 id: part-1
 categories: btec-unit4
 environments: Web